Configure individual login pods

 ```

-Optionally, to ensure that users only use their designated pods, disable the shared Slurm login StatefulSet and `slurm-login` Service.
+Optionally, to ensure that users only use their designated pods, you can disable the shared Slurm login StatefulSet and `slurm-login` Service.

 ## Parameter reference table